stumathews/CppGameLib/README.md

 All objects that can subscribe and be notified need to inherit from `IEventSubscriber` as this is the interface that the EventManager will use to contact it.

-An `Event` can be subscribed to by asking the EventManager to subscribe to it.
+An `Event` can be subscribed to by asking the EventManager to subscribe to it and passing yourself as a reference so it can get back to you to notify when the event is raised.

 Each event has a particular it to its particular `EventId` that is associated with a known event type, and when they are raised the data associated with the event is also stored in the Event object that is returned to the subscriber.

+### IEventSubscriber

+All objects that are IEventSubscribers can raise events with the EventManager and typically do so by calling the `RaiseEvent()` function.
+Also, they can use the `Subscribe()` to subscribe to an event.
+Internally this calls the EventManager.

   - Resource Managment
   - Scene Managment